araobp/unity-sabae/README.md

 My PC is not equipped with NVIDIA's GPU (software video encoding), but the latency of its streaming is very small.

+## Motivation

+Digital twin with WebRTC will become a killer-app for remote sales and remote marketing in the era of 5G.

+It will be something like a call centers with digital twin.

 ## Goal of this project

 - Stream 3D digital twin of Sabae city to my smartphone via RTP media with help from WebRTC.